-Universal African Dance & Drum Ensemble
+Universal African Dance and Drum Ensemble

-International AMBASSADORS OF THE
+AMBASSADORS OF THE

+The Universal African Dance & Drum Ensemble has also been blessed and sanctioned the best of its kind as an African-American Dance and Drum Troupe in America by scholars, historians and African Djelis (historians).
+They strive to be sensational and electrifying with their amazing Stilt Walkers, Dancers, Drummers, Ground Masquerades and with an exciting acrobatic show.
 Universal African Dance & Drum Ensemble has performed at many prominent and prestigious events, including performing for and honoring leaders of countries, celebrities, politicians, religious, business and community leaders all over America and abroad in the Caribbean of Trinidad & Tobago and Africa.
 They have also represented the beauty of African culture by performing and being viewed by millions on cable, local, national and international television.

 Blessed and sanctioned to be one of the BEST and the most exciting African Dance and Drum ensembles in the USA.
 In addition the Universal African Dance and Drum Ensemble were chosen and endorsed by world renowned historians, scholars and artists in America and Africa to represent the USA at the World Festival of Black Arts and Culture (FESMAN) in Dakar, Senegal, Africa in December 2010, where over 80 nations presented their best.
 At this historical event Universal performed in Saint-Louis, Goree Island, and Dakar, Senegal, AFRICA.

+Universal African Dance & Drum Ensemble has been blessed with five outstanding Stilt walkers and greatly blessed with the famous "Pasha" the Stilt walker / Dancer.
+"Pasha" the Stilt walker has been a member since 1984.
 All 72 active members of the Universal African Dance & Drum Ensemble are Martial Artist (Karate) practitioners and many are local, national and world Karate champions from the 4-time Hall of Fame Karate School, called the Universal Pasha Karate School (UPK).
 The group is made up of various inner-city African-American families of contrasting religions and different ways of life.
 This proves through the understanding of love and discipline, while practicing, working and training together, that UNITY can exist in the inner cities of America and other communities.
 Everyone should honor, respect and appreciate the culture from which African Americans (black people) of America originate.
 The Universal African Dance & Drum Ensemble presents to you, family values and the beauty of African Culture.

 Universal African Dance & Drum Ensemble is honored to represent the beauty of African Culture in America.
 They love and admire many African troupes all over Africa.
 Les Ballet Africains from West Africa (Guinea), has been their mentors, role-models, teachers and the group that they have modeled themselves after.
 The Universal African Dance & Drum Ensemble presents a powerful, sensational, electrifying and educational performances for everyone and especially for African-Americans (black people) in America to easily appreciate their culture.